-Consent – Is an act or statement that is knowing, freely given, and mutually understood to communicate a willingness to engage in the activity.
+Consent – Consent is an act or statement that is knowing, freely given, and mutually understood to communicate a willingness to engage in the activity.
 It is the responsibility of each person involved in any sexual act to ensure that they have the Consent of the other(s).

 - The existence of a dating or sexual relationship between the people involved, or the existence of a past sexual encounter, is not by itself an indication of Consent for any current or future sexual encounter.